How close to sidewall can a tire be patched?

 What is a tire patch?

 The tire patch is a piece of rubber with an adhesive backing.
 This side’s adhesive sticks to the inside of the tire and seals off the puncture.
+There’s often a misconception on the subject of tire plug vs patch and drivers using these two terms interchangeably.

 Tire plugs can also be used to fix tire punctures.
 These plugs are strips of material with a rubber compound applied to them before being inserted into the hole.
 By securing the interior of the tire, this stopper will prevent air leakage.